-- Select Tools > Analyze > Generate Project

-Estimate, or click on the Analyze toolbar.

-- 2. In the Generate Project Estimate dialog, select the template you want to use for the quantity report.

-- 3. Select Templates > Edit, or click for the toolbar. - 4.
-In the Report Template dialog, on the General page, make sure the Optimize Cut List check box is enabled, and then enable the Use Cut List Results in Report check box. - 5.
+- Select Tools > Analyze > Generate Project Estimate, or click on the Analyze toolbar. - 2.
+In the Generate Project Estimate dialog, select the template you want to use for the quantity report. - 3.
+Select Templates > Edit, or click on the toolbar. - In the Report Template dialog, on the General page, make sure the Optimize Cut List check box is enabled, and then enable the Use Cut List Results in Report check box. - 5.
 Click Save.